Primary sources refer to documents or other items that provide first-hand, eyewitness accounts of events.

-To find primary sources at Stony Brook, use STARS, the Library Catalog.
+To find primary sources at Stony Brook, access the collections of the University Libraries.

 You can include various words in your search that will help you locate primary source material.
 A good general word to include would be sources.

 For example, if you are looking for primary sources on slavery, you can do a KEYWORD ANYWHERE search in STARS for slavery and sources.